Dilation & Curettage in west orange nj

 Treatment.
 A dilation and curettage procedure can be used to stop excessive bleeding, remove fibroid tumors, remove excess tissue after a miscarriage or to end a pregnancy.

-How to Prepare for a D&C
+How to Prepare for your procedure

 Sometimes this procedure will be performed under general, spinal or epidural anesthesia.
 If you are to receive these types of anesthesia, please do not eat or drink for at least 8 hours before the procedure.
 If you are receiving a local anesthetic, your doctor will give you instructions on fasting.